gerwitz/hgc-v12/src/writing/2007/2007-01-18-heir-to-the-throne.md

 ---
-title: Heir to the throne
+title: Heir to the Throne
 categories:
 - work
 content-tags: